bobbyngo/Foodify/README.md

 # Foodify

 ## Overview:
-Are you stressed because your girlfriend or crush is coming over and you don't know want to cook?
+Are you stressed because your girlfriend or crush is coming over and you don't know what to cook?
 <br/>
 Are you a gymmer that is struggling because of loosing appertize?
 <br/>